Eternal Darkness: Shadow of the Eternals

-In October 2014, Denis Dyack had created a new entertainment company Quantum Entanglement Entertainment.
+In October 2014, Dyack had created a new entertainment company Quantum Entanglement Entertainment.
 One of the company's first projects was to relaunch the development for Shadow of the Eternals.
 Dyack was also considering Shadow of the Eternals as a film and television property.
-In January 2018, QEE was quietly shut down and the production of Shadow of the Eternals was put on hold.
-Dyack renamed the company as Apocalypse Studios and announced a new free-to-play role-playing game for the PC titled Deadhaus Sonata.
+In January 2018, QEE was quietly shut down and the production of Shadow of the Eternals was cancelled.
+Dyack renamed the company as Apocalypse Studios and announced a new role-playing game titled Deadhaus Sonata.
+Dyack described it as combining elements of his previous games, including "Lovecraftian overtones from Eternal Darkness".